sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption/ai-core-orchestration-consumption.md

 </dependency>
 ```

-• For other options of access configuration and detailed information on installation and usage of the **SAP Cloud SDK for AI (for Java)**, visit the official [GitHub repository](https://github.com/SAP/ai-sdk-java).
+• For other options of access configuration and detailed information on installation and usage of the **SAP Cloud SDK for AI (for Java)**, visit the official [documentation platform](https://sap.github.io/ai-sdk/docs/java/overview-cloud-sdk-for-ai-java).
 This page provides comprehensive steps to set up and integrate the SDK effectively in your projects.

 [OPTION END]